rvedotrc/dns-checker/README.md

 If it chooses an IPv6 server and your host doesn't have an IPv6 Internet connection, the lookup will fail.

-Doesn't deal well with errors, including SERVFAIL, lame (non-authoritative) servers, or zones incorrectly set up to depend on each other's nameservers.
+Doesn't deal well with errors, including CNAME nameservers, SERVFAIL, lame (non-authoritative) servers, or zones incorrectly set up to depend on each other's nameservers.

 Doesn't understand IDN at all.

 Use
 ---

+Just run `./dns-dependency-walker --help` for help.

 `mkdir -p var/cache`
 `./do [options] ZONE`